uufinance/data/docs/lseg/index.md

 - Supervisor
 - Study programme

-You can not reserve for a specified week of your favor.
-Which means, if you request access, you would be in line for the upcoming week only.
+You **can not** reserve for a specified week of your favor.
+Which means, if you request access, you would be in line for the **upcoming week only**.
 Be sure to send an application when you really need and can access the database.

 ### Step 3: Receive Your Weekly Slot